Quasi-periodic standing wave solutions of gravity-capillary water waves: Almost approximate inverse

+In section \ref{sec:NM} we shall apply Theorem \ref{thm:stima inverso approssimato} for obtaining the invertibility of the linearized operators when $ i_0 $ is replaced by an arbitrary approximate torus obtained by the Nash-Moser iteration scheme.
+In section \ref{sec:NM} we shall also verify inductively that the property \eqref{ansatz 0} is satisfied by the approximate solutions defined by the Nash-Moser iteration.

+Let us make some comments about Theorem \ref{thm:stima inverso approssimato}.
+The main inversion assumption \eqref{inversion assumption}-\eqref{tame inverse} required for the applicability of such a theorem (which concerns the linearized operator in the normal directions) is proved in sections \ref{linearizzato siti normali} and \ref{sec: reducibility}, see in particular Theorem \ref{inversione parziale cal L omega}.
+The reason why we call $ {\bf T}_0 $ an ``almost-approximate" inverse of $ {\mathcal L}_\om $ is the following: the adjective ``approximate" refers to the presence of a remainder which is zero at an exact solution, i.e. when $ {\mathcal F} (i_0, \a_0 ) = 0 $, like for example for the term \eqref{stima inverso approssimato 2}.
+This terminology is inspired by the notion of approximate inverse introduced by Zehnder \cite{Z1}.
+The adjective ``almost" refers to the presence of terms which are small as $ O( N_n^{-a} )$ or $ O( K_n^{-a} )$ for some $a > 0$, like \eqref{stima cal G omega} and which arise by requiring only finitely many non-resonance conditions (of diophantine type) at each step.
+We find these words helpful to distinguish the different origin of the remainders.

 We implement the general strategy proposed in \cite{BB13} and \cite{BBM-auto}.
 An invariant torus $ i_0 $ for the Hamiltonian vector field $X_{H_\alpha}$ with diophantine flow (i.e. $ \om $ satisfies \eqref{dioph}) is isotropic (see e.g. Lemma 1 in \cite{BB13}), namely the pull-back $ 1$-form $ i_0^* \Lambda $ is closed, where $ \Lambda $ is the Liouville 1-form defined in \eqref{Lambda 1 form}.
-This is tantamount to say that the 2-form $ i_0^* {\cal W} = i_0^* d \Lambda = d i_0^* \Lambda = 0 $ where $ {\cal W} = d \Lambda $ is defined in \eqref{2form}.
+This is tantamount to say that the 2-form

+where $ {\mathcal W} = d \Lambda $ is defined in \eqref{2form}.
 For an ``approximately invariant" torus $ i_0 $, which supports a linear flow which is only approximately diophantine, i.e. $ \om \in {\mathtt D \mathtt C}_{K_n}^{\g} $ defined in \eqref{omega diofanteo troncato}, the 1-form $ i_0^* \Lambda $ is only ``approximately closed".
 In order to make this statement quantitative we consider

 and we quantify how small is

 in terms of the ``error function"

 and the ``ultra-violet" cut-off $ K_n = K_0^{\chi^n} $, $ \chi = 3/2 $, in \eqref{definizione Kn}, used in the definition \eqref{omega diofanteo troncato} of $ {\mathtt D \mathtt C}_{K_n}^{\g} $.
 The main difference with respect to \cite{BB13} and \cite{BBM-auto} is that we do not assume $ \om $ to be diophantine (i.e. \eqref{dioph}) but only $ \om \in {\mathtt D \mathtt C}_{K_n}^{\g} $.